Code-Institute-Submissions/conundrum/README.md

 - The welcome message fades away after 2 seconds.
 - The "rules" button toggles the rules box as well as the "close" button only hides the box.
 - Submitting an empty input field redirects to the same page and keeps any incorrect answers if there are any.
-- Entering a incorrect answer displays the incorrect answer on the redirected page screen and stores it in the incorrect guesses section.
+- Entering a incorrect answer displays the incorrect answer on the redirected page.
 - Entering an incorrect answer 5 times redirects to the next question.
 The redirected page displays a message for 2 seconds saying " 'answer' is incorrect. question skipped, +0 points", incorrect answers are cleared.
 - Answering correctly redirects to the next question, adds (10 - (the number of incorrect guesses * 2)) to the score and displays a 2 second message saying "'answer' is correct +'num' points".
 - On the last question: answering correctly, skipping or answering incorrectly 5 times redirects to the leaderboard screen.